zhenbo-hu/web3-blog/README.md

 - `npm run build` to build this project for production.
 - `npm run deploy-test` to deploy this project to your local arweave node environment
 - `npm run deploy` to deploy this project to arweave network, you can use [ans](https://www.ans.gg/) to optimize the url

+### For smart contract
+- `npx hardhat compile` to compile the contract
+- `npx hardhat test` to run all the contract test cases
+- `npx hardhat coverage` to get the contract test cases coverage, coverage report is in ./coverage/index.html